OpenAdaptAI/OpenAdapt/README.md

 The goal is similar to that of
 [Robotic Process Automation](https://en.wikipedia.org/wiki/Robotic_process_automation),
-except that we use transformers instead of conventional RPA tools.
+except that we use Large Multimodal Models instead of conventional RPA tools.

 The direction is adjacent to [Adept.ai](https://adept.ai/), with some key differences:
 1. OpenAdapt is model agnostic